• Skip to primary navigation

 You could switch out the sorghum flour for buckwheat flour which has an intense robust flavour.
 However if you were going to go in that direction then I would also dare you to swap the ground almonds for ground hazelnuts.
 A taste sensation indeed.
 Amazing with the apples and blackberries.

-Quick and Easy Crumble
+How To Make A Quick and Easy Gluten-Free Crumble Topping

-The assembly of the crumble topping is child’s play and in fact Cole often helps me with this job.
+The assembly of the gluten-free crumble topping is child’s play and in fact Cole often helps me with this job.

-1. Whisk the sorghum flour with the oats, ground almonds, sugar and cinnamon.
+- Whisk the sorghum flour with the oats, ground almonds, sugar and cinnamon.

-2. Rub the butter into the dry ingredients to form a chunky rubble mixture, aka. crumble.
+- Rub the butter into the dry ingredients to form a chunky rubble mixture, aka. crumble.

 Now that the gluten-free crumble has been sorted, next on the agenda is the perfect apple and blackberry fruity base.